 Conversely, if you are collecting data in real time, but it takes you days or weeks to decide your response and act on that data, you’re not marketing in real time.
 Your ad campaigns might be leveraging real-time bidding, but if your vendor isn’t simultaneously accessing your customers’ in-market signals while they’re occurring, you’re not marketing in real time.

-Read about how Signal helps brands and agencies build the real-time, cross-channel marketing infrastructure they need to adapt to today’s dynamic, interconnected environment and drive more engagement, conversion and loyalty.
+Signal helps brands and agencies build the real-time, cross-channel marketing infrastructure they need to adapt to today’s dynamic, interconnected environment and drive more engagement, conversion and brand loyalty.